 Exhibit 3.3 shows the distribution of primary exceptionalities/disabilities among the children of Survey respondents and the state as a whole.
-Similar to the 2016-17 Survey, parents of children with Other Health Impairment and Specific Learning Disability were each underrepresented in the survey by 11 and 10 percent respectively.
-This year, additionally, Traumatic Brain Injury and Deaf-Blindness were also underrepresented by 11 and 5 percent, respectively.
-Overrepresented in this year's Survey were parents of children with Autism by 19 percent and children with Multiple Disabilities by 15 percent.
+Parents of children with Traumatic Brain Injury and Other Health Impairment were each underrepresented in the survey by 12 and 11 percent respectively.
+This year, additionally, Specific Learning Disability and Deaf-Blindness were also underrepresented by 10 and 7 percent, respectively.
+Overrepresented in this year's Survey were parents of children with Autism by 19 percent and children with Multiple Disabilities by 12 percent.